Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

   * Thanos: Can be deployed independently enabling gradual rollouts and complex deployment scenarios.
 Thanos can also be rolled out incrementally along side a Prometheus deployment using the side car approach.

 * Storage
-   * Cortex: To store and query time series data, block storage (based non Prometheus TSDB) is used.
+   * Cortex: To store and query time series data, block storage (based on Prometheus TSDB) is used.
 Can also be configured to use local storage.
    * Thanos: Metrics stored in configurable object storage clients.

 * Features